Mott insulating states of the anisotropic SU(4) Dirac fermions: Abstract

 \section{Abstract}

-We investigate the Mott insulating states of the SU(4) Hubbard model on the square lattice with a staggered pattern of flux by employing the large-scale sign-problem free quantum Monte-Carlo simulations.
-As varying the flux $\phi$, the low energy fermions evolve from a nested Fermi surface at zero flux to isotropic Dirac cones at $\pi$-flux, and exhibit anisotropic Dirac cones in between.
-The simulations show the competitions among the Dirac semi-metal, the antiferromagnetic and valence-bond-solid phases.
-The phase diagram features a tri-critical point where these three phases meet.
-In the strong coupling limit, only the antiferromagnetic phase appears.
-The quantum phase transition between the antiferromagnetic phase and the valence-bond-solid phase is found to be continuous, and the critical exponents are numerically determined.
-We have also found that inside the valence-bond-solid phase, there exists a region that the single-particle gap vanishes but the spin gap remains finite, which is consistent with a plaquette valence-bonding ordering pattern.
+We employ the large-scale quantum Monte-Carlo simulations to investigate the Mott-insulating states of the half-filled SU(4) Hubbard model on the square lattice with a staggered-flux pattern.
+The noninteracting band structure that evolves from a nested Fermi surface at zero flux to isotropic Dirac cones at $\pi$ flux, exhibits anisotropic Dirac cones as the flux varies in between.
+Our simulations show transitions between the three phases of Dirac semimetal, antiferromagnet and valence-bond solid.
+A direct continuous transition between the antiferromagnetic phase and the valence-bond-solid phase is realized via varying the flux in the Mott regime.
+The simulated critical exponents remarkably agree with those of SU(4) $J$-$Q$ model.
+Inside the valence-bond-solid phase induced by the flux, the plaquette valence-bond state with vanishing single-particle gap is identified.
+At strong coupling, the valence-bond-solid phase disappears and the Mott-insulating state is always accompanied by antiferromagnetic ordering, regardless of the magnitude of the flux.

-\textit{Introduction.} In the quantum many-body system, a quantum phase transition occures at zero temperature as the function of some parameters which affect the competition between different orders of a quantum system \cite{Sondhi1997Continuous}.
-The standard Ginzburg-Landau theory is applicable for the critical phenomena, and competition between phases of different broken symmetris requires the intermediate phases or the first-order phase transitions accordingly.
-Nevertheless, the deconfined quantum critical point theory is put forward for the continuous transition \cite{senthil2004deconfined, Senthil2004Quantum}, for example the quantum phase transition between the antiferromagnetic (AFM) and valence-bond-solid (VBS) phases.
-Numerical evidences were found in the quantum spin-$1/2$ model \cite{Sandvik2007,Melko2008Scaling,Nahum2015}, and in the model that fermions coupled to an Ising spin model \cite{Sato2017, Gazit2018} or a gauge field \cite{Meng2018}.